 What is an Investment Vehicle?

 An investment vehicle is simply a way for an individual to invest their money.
 It’s essential to have an understanding of these vehicles for those looking to allocate their own finances.
-Each option varies in risk, and many different types are included in a diversified portfolio.
+Each option varies in risk, and a diversified portfolio typically consists of many different types.

 A general trend that overarches all investment vehicles is the correlated relationship of risk and return.
 Simply put, the higher the risk, the higher the returns.
 However, this is not true across the board.
-For instance, some lower-risk investments have historically carried higher returns, while many high-risk investments never provide returns at all due to default.
+For instance, some lower-risk investments have historically carried higher returns.
+On the other hand, many high-risk investments never provide returns at all due to default.